guillochon/MOSFiT/docs/getting_started.rst

 All outputs (except for converted observational data) are stored in the ``products`` directory, which is created by ``MOSFiT`` automatically in the current run directory.
 By default, a single file with the transient's name, e.g. ``LSQ12dlf.json``, will be produced; this file contains all of the information originally available in the input JSON file and the results of the fitting.
 An exact copy of this file is stored under the name ``walkers.json`` for convenience.

-Additional outputs can be produced via some optional flags that can be passed to ``MOSFiT``.
+Additional outputs can be produced via some optional options that can be passed to ``MOSFiT``.
 Please see the :ref:`arbitrary outputs <arbitrary>`_ section.

 -------------------
 Visualizing outputs